 For early season vegetables, use a two year system with spring-planted oats and field peas.
 During the first summer, after the cover crop forms seeds, mow it to get a thicker stand late in the season.
 After the cover crop winter kills, use a spader to make planting beds for vegetables and use a straw mulch between beds or cultivate.
 A similar process can be done with medium red clover sown between or under a cash crop the first year.
 When the cash crop is harvested and mowed off in late summer or fall, the clover will fill in to make a solid stand by spring.
 A spader can then be used to make seedbeds for the new cash crop in the clover stand.

 Ridge tillage is a reduced tillage system where the crop is grown on top of permanent ridges.
 To initially construct ridges, start in the spring with a tilled field, and broadcast a cover crop that will winter kill, like field peas and oats.
 Immediately construct the ridges, roll them to flatten the tops, and interseed the pathways between the ridges.
 In the spring, use a residue cutter to slice up the dead cover crop and a rotary hoe to loosen the top inch of soil.
-The old crop residue and the top of the ridge is scrapped away or flattened to plant the new crop and then the ridge is restored to full height during the final cultivation.
+The old crop residue and the top of the ridge is scraped away or flattened to plant the new crop and then the ridge is restored to full height during the final cultivation.
 Usually two cultivations are required to help control weeds, loosen the soil and re-construct the ridges.
 Straw can also be used between ridges to suppress weeds.
 The ridges can be replanted for many seasons before they need to be reconstructed.
 As with many reduced-till systems, specialized equipment is required for planting, cultivating and possibly harvesting.
 Ridge tillage helps conserve moisture, lower inputs, and provide a warmer and dryer soil environment for seeds.

 Permanent bed systems help limit soil compaction and maintain soil structure.
 Equipment and foot traffic is limited to paths or tracks between the beds.
 Some permanent beds are raised structures while others are not.
 There are many different ways to construct permanent beds.
 One simple method is to use a spader to till the soil and provide a rotation between cover crops and cash crops to provide organic matter, nutrients, weed suppression and a great soil environment for healthy crops.
 Mulch is often used with permanent raised beds to add organic matter and suppress weeds.